Pemmican: A Plains Indians Staple Food that Prevented Protein Poisoning

 Bison bison killing

-North American Plains tribes people, once they gained access to horses (during the 17th and 18th centuries) 2, 4, as well as iron weapons from Europeans, would have increasingly represented a formidable force to take down the indigenous bison and use this resource for food.
-Plunging a spear or arrow into the thorax of a wild galloping bison (Plate 1 below) obviously takes skill, courage and experience to kill these large beasts.
+Once they gained access to horses (during the 17th and 18th centuries),2, 4 and iron weapons from Europeans, North American Plains tribespeople would have increasingly represented a formidable force to take down the indigenous bison and use this resource for food.
+Plunging a spear or arrow into the thorax of a wild galloping bison (Plate 1 below) obviously takes skill, courage, and experience to kill these large beasts.
 Generally, this task fell upon adult males of North American Plains Indian Tribes.
 However, once the killing was done, the entire group of hunter-gatherers had to jump in and help with the butchering of the carcass and make it available for use and consumption by all.

-Although no quantitative studies have ever been conducted to determine the total body fat content in adult bison 18, good proximate values for bison body fat can be known by using scaling procedures in which the fat mass can be estimated by using the total mass (weight) of the animal 19, 20.
-In the Figure 1 below, the Pitts and Bullard regression of body weight to %body fat can be used to estimate the total body fat % in adult bison by using the equation y = 0.357 + 0.177(x).
+Although no quantitative studies have ever been conducted to determine the total body fat content in adult bison,18 good proximate values for bison body fat can be known by using scaling procedures in which the fat mass can be estimated by using the total mass (weight) of the animal.19, 20 In Figure 1 below, the Pitts and Bullard regression of body weight to %body fat can be used to estimate the total body fat % in adult bison by using the equation y = 0.357 + 0.177(x).
 The relative accuracy of this equation is demonstrated by its r = 0.75 (r2 = 0.56) and its standard error of estimation = 0.27% log body fat.
-Accordingly, the body fat % of a large adult cow bison (1000 lbs.) would be about 15% and that of a large bull bison (2000 lbs.) would be approximately 17%.
+Accordingly, the body fat % of a large adult cow bison (1000 lbs.) would be about 15%, and that of a large bull bison (2000 lbs.) would be approximately 17%.

-What do these body fat % numbers mean, and why are they important in understanding how North American Plains Indians survived on a largely bison based (~ 76 – 85%) 1 diet?
+What do these body fat % numbers mean, and why are they important in understanding how North American Plains Indians survived on a large bison based (~76-85%)1 diet?
 To fully understand this question, we must precisely know how the Plains Indians manufactured pemmican.
-Stefansson 15 provides us with these crucial details:
+Stefansson15 provides us with these crucial details:

 1. Fresh, lean bison meat was cut into thin slices and laid out under the sun and wind to fully dry.
 Generally, it would take about 6 lbs. of fresh bison meat to make 1 pound of fully dried bison meat strips.